stream_parser::write

 Description

-This function parses a all or part of a JSON text contained in the specified character buffer.
+This function parses all or part of a JSON text contained in the specified character buffer.
 The entire buffer must be consumed; if there are additional characters past the end of the complete JSON text, the parse fails and an error is returned.

 Example